garethredfern/redfern-dev/content/articles/authentication-laravel-sanctum-fortify-for-an-spa.md

 With this is in place Laravel will now send out the verification email and when a user clicks on the verification link it will do the necessary security checks and redirect back to your SPA’s URL.

 ### Reset Password

 Setting up the reset password functionality in the API is as simple as following the [official docs](https://laravel.com/docs/8.x/passwords#reset-link-customization).
-To keep things in one place here is what you need to do.
+For reference here is what you need to do.

 Add the following at the top of `App\Providers\AuthServiceProvider`